-

 Hands-on learning is at the heart of the programme.
 You’ll work on applied consulting projects with real companies, gaining valuable problem-solving experience.
 Regular guest speaker masterclasses from global business leaders, entrepreneurs, and policy-makers bring real-world insight into the classroom.

-A highlight of the year is the International Seminar Week - an immersive, week-long experience in the USA or Europe, where you’ll visit multinational firms, meet industry leaders, and explore the realities of doing business internationally.
+A highlight of the year is the International Seminar Week - an immersive, week-long experience in Europe, where you’ll visit multinational firms, meet industry leaders, and explore the realities of doing business internationally.

 The programme concludes with a Capstone Consulting Project, giving you the chance to integrate your learning, tackle a real-world business challenge, and showcase your skills to potential employers.